Grocery Spending for a Family of 3 in 2010

 - We buy different foods at different stores to get the best prices.

 - I plan meals around what we have already and what’s on sale and/or has a coupon at the moment, rather than buy specific ingredients regardless of price.
-Sometimes we substitute a similar food for one that’s more expensive, for instance tortillas instead of pita bread.
+Sometimes we substitute a similar food for one that’s more expensive, for instance tortillas instead of pita bread or pumpkin instead of sweet potato.

 - I keep a mental “price point” for our staple foods.
 For example, if Grape-nuts cereal is $2 a box or less, I buy as much as I can carry!
 If it’s $2.50, I buy two boxes, because both Nicholas and I love Grape-nuts.
 If it’s more than $2.50, we just have to wait until the next sale or coupon.